x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 It is not an error to query a property that does not exist.
 That will return `undefined`.
 But it will raise a `TypeError` to attempt to query a property of an *object that does not exist*.

-Attempts to set read-only properties or add a property to a non-*existensible* object, curiously, however, fails silently, but a `TypeError` will be thrown in strict mode.
+Attempts to set read-only properties or add a property to a non-*extensible* object, curiously, however, fails silently, but a `TypeError` will be thrown in strict mode.

 An attempt to set a property `p` of an object `o` fails when: